ned14/outcome/doc/md/03-tutorialB.md

 mistype or forget to update the type caught in the catch statement leading to unintentional bugs which are quite tricky to track down.

-Again, restricting `expected<T, E>` to `E =  std::error_code` makes the code much more maintainable and easy to parse by humans:
+Let's try a different approach.
+What we do now is to hard code our use of `expected<T, E>` to `E = std::error_code` which is made easy for us by the fact it's already been defaulted to that for us by Expected's definition:

 \snippet expected_try2.cpp expected_try2

+This eliminates the fragile switch statements converting between error code domains in favour of a information loss free transmission.
+The cost is once again a loss of type safety because a function might return an error code it should never be able to return and the compiler will not complain.

+Mashing together both approaches we can solve the problem of type safety by making `MathError2` explicitly constructible from `MathError1`:

+\snippet expected_try3.cpp expected_try3

+This approach means that `MathError2` can contain an error code which has nothing to do with `MathError2`'s enumerations.
+This may be confusing initially, but you need to consider the compile time and run time separately - this approach comes with compile time safety but without run time safety.

+So which approach should you use in your code?
+It depends on the specific application.
+If your code base needs to tightly specify all the exact errors which can occur in some function call stack rather similarly to <a href="http://en.cppreference.com/w/cpp/language/except_spec">dynamic C++ exception specifications</a>, then the third example is the form you should use.
+If your code base is mostly a systems abstraction layer where errors from the OS ought to be returned exactly as from the OS, you should leave `E` default to `std::error_code` and return `std::system_category()` error codes from `errno` or `GetLastError()` as appropriate.
+If you don't care and/or you're in a rush, `E = std::error_code` and returning some enumeration from `std::errc` will get you working code the quickest (and be aware that Outcome's refinements of `expected<T, E>` `outcome<T>` and `result<T>` hard code the `E` and will save you typing a fair bit of boilerplate).
+As the latter two use patterns may be unclear, a worked example follows in the next section.

+\subsection try_operation The TRY operation

-You'll note the use of the convenience macro `BOOST_OUTCOME_TRY(var, expr)` which provides some of the `try` keyword in Swift or Rust.
-The try operation evaluates the expression and if the result returned is an unexpected value, it immediately returns from the current function with the same unexpected value - therefore your type `E` needs to be the same.
-If it is an expected value, that value is *unwrapped* and returned as the result from the try operation.
+You may have noted the earlier use of the convenience macro `BOOST_OUTCOME_TRY(var, expr)` which provides some of the `try` operator in Swift or Rust.
+The TRY operation evaluates the expression and if the result returned is an unexpected value, it immediately returns from the current function with the same unexpected value - therefore your type `E` needs to be identical.
+If it is an expected value, that value is *unwrapped* and returned as the result from the TRY operation.

-Unlike the `try` keyword, the macro is not an expression so you can't write statements like `if(BOOST_OUTCOME_TRY(var, expr))` as you can in Rust or Swift, this is due to a limitation of the C++ language (you can't return from functions in an expression).
+Unlike the `try` operator, the macro is not an expression so you can't write statements like `if(BOOST_OUTCOME_TRY(var, expr))` as you can in Rust or Swift, this is due to a limitation of the C++ language (you can't return from functions in an expression).
 What you can do is to initialise a variable `var` on the stack to the unwrapped return value from the expression,